Not sure what to do in Yellowstone in 4 days? Worry not.

 There are many things you must pack for Yellowstone to ensure you have a safe, fun, and comfortable trip.
 Here is what we recommend (if you are visiting when it’s warm):

-The best time to visit Yellowstone is undeniably the summer.
+The best time to visit Yellowstone is summer and fall.

 That is when all the facilities inside the park are open and crowds come to instill a sense of liveliness that was lost during the colder months.
 Summer is when you can visit Yellowstone wholeheartedly and experience the best of what it can offer.